-The EMF preparation includes one initial field level consultations in addition to follow-up consultations.
-The consultation was held at Hatkhalir Bazar, Fulbaria Upazila of Mymensingh district and attended by around 60 persons from in and around the bazaar.
+The EMF preparation for ongoing RTIP-II included 2 initial field level consultations in addition to follow-up consultations.
+One of the consultations was held at Mymensingh Sadar Upazila, which was attended by about 30 community representatives including journalists, civil society organizations, contractors, truck drivers, bus drivers, members of transport workers associations, and local government institutions including one upazila chairman.
+The participants were overwhelmed to understand that the meeting was to consult them for designing the RTIP-II.
+The other consultation was held at Hatkhalir Bazar, Fulbaria Upazila of Mymensingh district and attended by around 60 persons from in and around the bazar.
 The Fulbaria Upazila Engineer organized the meeting and the local Upazila Chairman facilitated.
-An Upazila Road has been nominated for the first year construction under RTIP-II: Flood Damage (Additional Financing).
-Only about 100-m of the road will need earth work and it has sufficient land for improvement.
+An Upazila Road was nominated for the first-year construction under RTIP-II.
+Only about 100-m of the road required earth work and it had sufficient land for improvement.
 The local people including the elected representatives are yelling for long to get their road improved.
 They assured that if any additional strip of land is required for the improvement work, they are ready to organize by themselves.
-The participants in consultations were happy to understand that social and environmental impacts will be addressed under the project to maximize project benefits.
+The participants in both consultations were happy to understand that social and environmental impacts addressed under the project to maximize project benefits.
 They did not foresee any major environmental issues from the project activities.
 In addition, the LGED field level staffs were consulted for effective environmental management considering the RTIP experience.

-In addition, 6 meetings were held on the sample project site.
+In addition, 6 meetings were held on end November 2011 on the sample project site.
 Total 50 participants from different locations have taken part in the consultations.
-The schedules, venues and the major feedbacks or queries from the participants for rural road and bridge maintenance;
+The schedules, venues and the major feedbacks or queries from the participants for (i) rural road improvements; (ii) rural road maintenance; (iii) rural waterways; and iv) growth center market are summarized in EMF.
+The environmental management of the proposed RTIP-2 was also discussed at a national consultation meeting on the project was held on October 10, 2011 to receive their feedback.